Why Low-Precision Transformer Training Fails: An Analysis on Flash Attention: Experiment: Mitigate Bias in Rounding Error

 Crucially, this modification is mathematically equivalent to standard attention in exact arithmetic, as it leverages the shift-invariance property of the softmax function ($\mathrm{softmax}(\mathbf{z}) = \mathrm{softmax}(\mathbf{z} - c)$).
 Our method simply chooses a different row-wise constant $c$ to ensure numerical stability.
 In our experiments, we set $\beta \in [2, 8]$, as smaller values risk having the result round back to 1, while larger values risk underflow.
 This modification is integrated into the standard flash attention tiling algorithm (line with {magenta} in \cref{alg:SFA}) without altering the backward pass.

-As shown in \cref{fig:stable_fa_comparison}, this simple change ($\beta=7$) successfully stabilizes training, confirming our analysis.
-Further design details are provided in \cref{app:design_consider}.
+To validate our approach, we pre-train the GPT-2S model for 600K steps in BF16 precision using our stabilized flash attention ($\beta=2$) with both AdamW and Muon optimizers~\citep{jordan2024muon}.
+The AdamW configuration uses the same hyperparameters as described in \cref{ssec:failure_case}.
+For the Muon setup, we employ RMS-matched Muon~\citep{liu2025muon} with a learning rate of $5 \times 10^{-4}$ and weight decay of $0.01$, while retaining AdamW for embeddings, the language model head, and other one-dimensional parameters.
+We also extend our experiments to the larger GPT-2M model, training it for 100K steps with the AdamW optimizer under the same hyperparameters as in \cref{ssec:failure_case}.
+As shown in \cref{fig:validation_loss_of_adamw_muon}, the modified flash attention successfully stabilizes training for both optimizers and larger model, preventing the loss explosion seen in the original implementation.